DR.

 Optimal is a physiologic range.
 It says where the body operates with margin — without subclinical inflammation, without compensatory overload, without the silent wear that becomes a diagnosis ten years from now.

 Reactive medicine works with normal.
-Preventive medicine needs to work with optimal.
+Preventive medicine — the medicine I have come to defend — needs to work with optimal.
 They are different games.

 Side-by-side comparison: lab “normal” range vs. clinical optimal range for 6 cardiometabolic biomarkers (fasting glucose, insulin, HbA1c, cholesterol/ApoB, vitamin D, hs-CRP).
 The lab range was calibrated for the average of the population — which is falling ill.
 The optimal range is built from centenarians, athletes, and long-lived populations.